Concept - Configuration

 This concept is valid from ICM 11.0.
 Information on previous versions can be found in Concept - Configuration (valid from 7.10.12).

-The configuration framework is designed to let the administrator and the developer decide from where to read a configuration.
+The configuration framework is designed to administrators and developers decide from where to read a configuration.
 The purpose of the configuration framework is to have the ability to ask one manager for a property, but to read, if necessary, from multiple sources.
 Due to its extendable framework it can easily be customized.

 The terms property and preference are used as synonyms in this context.
 The term configuration source is a placeholder for anything that can be a source for configurations, e.g., a file, a database table, an external resource, etc.